Studying at Cambridge

 Infancy and lactation Requires proxy.

 Toddlers and young children Requires proxy.
-Weighed dietary records completed by parents of young children aged 7-9 years, have shown good agreement with estimates of energy expenditure made by doubly labelled water [6].
+Completed by parents of young children aged 7-9 years, weighed dietary records have shown good agreement with estimates of energy expenditure made by doubly labelled water [6].

 Adults Under-reporting reported in adults [7].